-Scania recommends that Scania spare parts are used for maintenance and repairs.
+Always use Scania spare parts for maintenance and repair.

 Certification

 For Scania to guarantee that the engine corresponds to its certified configuration, and take responsibility for any damage and injuries that occur, maintenance must be carried out in accordance with the instructions in this Operator's manual.